eduardzs/eduardzs/README.md

 </div>

 <div align="center">
-   <h3>🌐 Web Developer | DevOps & Cloud</h3>
+   <h3>💻 Web Developer | Front-end | DevOps & Cloud</h3>
 </div>

 ## 🚀 About Me

-💻 **Web Developer** focused on responsive interfaces and modern web applications.
+💻 Web Developer focused on Front-end, working on the creation of modern, responsive, and functional interfaces with React and JavaScript.

-🎓 Graduated in **Systems Analysis and Development**, currently pursuing a postgraduate degree in **DevOps and Cloud Architecture**.
+🎓 Degree in Systems Analysis and Development, currently pursuing a postgraduate degree in DevOps and Cloud Architecture.

-🛠️ Background in **IT Support and Network Infrastructure**, with hands-on experience in networking, system maintenance, and real-world troubleshooting.
+🛠️ Experience in IT Support and Network Infrastructure, working with computer networks, system maintenance, troubleshooting, and technical support in real-world environments.

-## 💡 What I Do

-🌐 Build responsive and interactive web interfaces using **HTML, CSS, JavaScript, and React**

-🎨 Apply **UI/UX principles** to create clean and user-friendly experiences

-☁️ Expanding knowledge in **DevOps and Cloud environments**

-## 🎯 Current Focus

-🚀 Developing skills to build complete web applications, connecting front-end with backend and cloud solutions

-☁️ Learning DevOps and cloud concepts, focusing on scalability, automation, and infrastructure

-📈 Continuously studying and building projects to improve as a developer

 ## 🧠 Tech Stack